syncfusion-content/flutter-docs/Flutter/globalization.md

 documentation: ug
 ---

-# Globalization for Syncfusion widgets
+# Globalization for Syncfusion<sup>&reg;</sup> widgets

 ## Date and number formats

-Syncfusion Flutter widgets support formatting dates and numbers based on culture.
+Syncfusion<sup>&reg;</sup> Flutter widgets support formatting dates and numbers based on culture.
 For more details, you can refer to the following links.

 <table>
     <tr>